suncoast-devs/handbook/lessons/cs-variables/index.md

 sentence.Length
 ```

-If we ask the `sentence` variable for it's Length, the computer first goes to
+If we ask the `sentence` variable for its Length, the computer first goes to
 the contents of the variable in memory, in this case the string
 `The quick brown fox jumped over the lazy dog` and then looks at what property
 we want, Length.
 In this case we get the \_int_eger `44`